 The history of Tucker 1023 led me to another Tucker mystery, that of the missing parts of 1027, the car which rolled at Indy during endurance testing.
 While many components of this Tucker, including its engine, rear bumper, doors, and seats, were used in other restorations or went into private collections, the location of its body and chassis remain unknown.
 Next time you’re cruising around the Midwest and catch a glimmer of metal in an old barn, perhaps go take a look.
 You never know what you’ll find.

 The Missing Tucker

 Then there is Tucker 1042.
 According to the Tucker Automobile Club of America (TACA), it is the only truly missing Tucker.
 The story goes that in 1960 a cop discovered it in terrible shape, resting in the weeds along the Mississippi River outside of Memphis, Tennessee.
-The officer towed to his rental property, what he intended to do with it remains unseen.
+The officer towed it to his rental property, what he intended to do with it remains unseen.
 Not long after he got the car home, a motorcycle accident sent him to the hospital for an extended stay.
 As he recovered, his Tucker disappeared.
 One theory involves the cop’s landlord hauling the heap of metal to the crusher, but no documentation of such an event exists.
 This car could very well be out there.
 Unfortunately, it is more likely that bits of its metal now make up your Toyota Camry.

 The Tucker Convertible